List of 8 Best Hiking Emergency Beacon and Buying Guide

 Garmin inReach Explore+ Handheld Personal Locator Beacon

 This durable device works in any weather condition.
-It has loud alarm and user-friendly interface which makes it a perfect choice for hiking.
+It has a loud alarm and a user-friendly interface making it a perfect choice for hiking.

 This Garmin personal locator beacon is a very versatile hiking beacon.
 It can be used for planning, navigation, location tracking, and as a sharing device.
-This beacon is rugged and lightweight and it comes loaded with many features.
+This beacon is rugged, lightweight, and loaded with many features.
 It is very good for all your wilderness hiking endeavours.

-This beacon also comes with a barometric altimeter to aid you in navigation during your hiking activities.
+This beacon also has a barometric altimeter to aid navigation during hiking activities.
 With this Garmin emergency beacon, you can create, save and share your adventure’s waypoints, routes, and tracks with your family and friends.

 The Bluetooth and ANT+ wireless connectivity help this beacon function as a health and activity tracker.
 It is a very rugged and durable device.
 Yet it is still very lightweight.
-This beacon makes use of two AA batteries or a rechargeable NiMH battery pack to have a battery setup that can last up to 16 hours.
+This beacon uses two AA batteries or a rechargeable NiMH battery pack to have a battery setup that can last up to 16 hours.
 It also comes with a sunlight-readable colour screen.

 Highlighted Features: